this is a work in progress

 the goal with 友 (tomo) is to create a completely decentralized libre hardware and software platform that is focused on privacy, ease of use, and hackability. these devices should be as simple as possible. somebody with basic electronics skills should be able to assemble anything in our product line without any trouble.

-友 is a simple line of DIY-core devices. hardware you can trust because you assembled it yourself. we put all of the control in your capable hands. the plans and specs are all available on source. these are currently a work in progress, but the goal is to allow anyone, anywhere to setup an micro-factory and start producing high quality mobile devices at a very low cost.
+友 is a simple line of DIY-core devices. hardware you can trust because you assembled it yourself. we put all of the control in your capable hands. the plans and specs are all available on source. these are currently a work in progress, but the goal is to make something that you can assemble in your garage with a 3d printer and some knowledge of electronics. we picked rpi for the mainboard because of the ecosystem of cheap, easily sourced parts.

 relax and make some cool p2p apps. this unique zero infrastructure architecture lets you focus on the important bits: features, ux, &c. and forget about scaling. it just works, probably. the "peer-to-peer application space" is very focused on protocols, which is a useful endeavor. however, this focus on protocols and standardization doesn't serve the needs of application developers.